Marc Fesneau: Member of the National Assembly, 2017–2018

 In the 2017 legislative election, Fesneau was elected to the National Assembly.
 He was subsequently unanimously elected to the presidency of the MoDem group in the National Assembly on 25 June; though Marielle de Sarnez had initially announced her intent to run, she ultimately decided not to.
 He also served as member of the Committee on National Defence and Armed Forces (2017–2018) and the Committee on Legal Affairs (2018).
 In this capacity, he was his parliamentary group's rapporteur on constitutional reforms.

 In September 2018, following François de Rugy's appointment to the government, Fesneau ran for the presidency of the National Assembly.
 He placed third behind Annie Genevard of The Republicans and Richard Ferrand of La République En Marche!, who was elected with 254 votes.

 Career in government, 2018–present

 In October 2018, Fesneau was appointed Minister for Relations with Parliament in the government of Prime Minister Édouard Philippe under the direct leadership of Philippe.
 He was replaced by his substitute Stéphane Baudu in the National Assembly.
 Upon the inauguration of the government of Jean Castex in July 2020, the citizen participation portfolio was added to his title, which was changed to minister delegate.

 In the 2021 regional election in Centre-Val de Loire (Centre until 2015), Fesneau led the MoDem list supported by La République En Marche! and Agir, which placed fifth.
 He regained a seat in the regional council, where he took the presidency of the MoDem group.

 In May 2022, Fesneau succeeded Julien Denormandie as Minister of Agriculture and Food under Prime Minister Élisabeth Borne.
 In June 2022, he ran for reelection to his seat in Loir-et-Cher and won.

+Under Fesneau’s leadership, France became the first member of the European Union to launch a tender for 80 million doses of bird flu vaccines in 2023; the previous year, France had been the worst affected European Union country and had to cull more than 20 million birds.

+In October 2023, Fesneau participated in the first joint cabinet retreat of the German and French governments in Hamburg, chaired by Chancellor Olaf Scholz and President Emmanuel Macron.